kourtbailey/petpals2/README.md

 * Once your build is successful, you can open the application using **Open App** on the webpage.

-* **Note:** When adding the pet's longitude, make sure you enter the negative value; otherwise, the data won't be populated on the US map.
+* **Note:** When adding the pet's longitude, you would need to enter the negative value; otherwise, the data won't be populated on the US map, **However**, to simplify loading the data, this app is read only.
+For a working example where new pets can be added, see the [fix_add](https://github.com/kourtbailey/petpals2/tree/fix_add) branch.

 * In `app.py`, we are mixing front-end and API code in the same file for simplicity.
 Be sure to keep all of your API routes together and prefixed with `/api/` and all of your frontend routes together with no prefix.